AAARRRCCC/VideoToASCII2/README.md

 - `--temp-dir`: Directory for temporary files (default: .\temp)
 - `--processes`: Number of processes to use for parallel processing (default: number of CPU cores)
 - `--batch-size`: Number of frames to process in each batch (default: 10)
+- `--compare`: Create a side-by-side comparison video of the original and ASCII versions

 ## Examples